sandrina-p/workshop-a11y-fundamentals/README.md

 - **Install the needed video tool** to join the video call.
   - Turn on your video if possible, so we don't feel alone.
   - Keep your microphone muted to avoid background noises.
-- **The browser Chrome or Firefox installed.**.
-We'll use Chrome most of the time.
+- **The browser Chrome or Firefox installed.** We'll use Chrome most of the time.
 - **Setup the project** prior to the workshop to avoid unexpected installation issues.
 - **Install the browser extensions** that we will use during the workshop.
 - **Familiarize yourself with the basics of a screen reader**.
 During a remote workshop it's not practical to help everyone using a SR (screen reader).
 For that reason, please take some minutes to practice in advance.